-Students are responsible for purchasing textbooks at an additional cost from the published tuition.
+Students are responsible to purchasing textbooks at an additional cost from the published tuition.
 The pricing information below may vary by vendor.

+MANICURING TEXTBOOKS

-1 CIMA for Milady Standard Nail Technology ISBN: 9780357812570 \$379.70
+1 EPACK: SEB Milady Standard Nail Technology ISBN - 9798214586182 \$425.53

-1 Tammy Taylor Nail Instruction TTNI \$167.23
+1 Tammy Taylor Nail Instruction - TTNI \$167.23

+Sales Tax (9.1%): \$53.94

+TOTAL: \$646.70

 Textbooks may be purchased from the school or from an independent vendor.
-If the student plans to purchase their textbooks from an independent vendor, they should inform the admissions team prior to signing the enrollment agreement.
+If the student plans to purchase their textbooks from an independent vendor, they should inform the admission's team prior to signing the enrollment agreement.